Kattis/problem-package-format/spec/2023-07-draft/problem_package_format.md

 codes that results when the validator crashes.
-For instance, if the validator is written in Java, any unhandled exception results in the program crashing with an exit code of 1, making it unsuitable to assign a judgment meaning to this exit code.
+For instance, if the validator is written in Java, any unhandled exception results in the program crashing with an exit code of 1, making it unsuitable to assign a judgement meaning to this exit code.

 ### Reporting Additional Feedback